I received the following feedback about an excerpt from my book, Reconnecting With Your Estranged Adult Child, and I

 Child abuse robs a person of so much good in life.

 There’s a reason I didn’t call it “a guide for parents who abused their children.”
-The Guide doesn’t assume abuse on the parent’s part.
+The book doesn’t assume abuse on the parent’s part.

 Of course, child abuse does happen and yes, it’s one of the reasons adult children decide to end their relationships with parents.